splineclaw/e621dl/README.md

 Commas should be used to separate tags.

-_**e621dl** will try to automatically convert all tags to their proper aliases.
-Until this feature is more thoroughly developed, you may want to check your tags against the [e621 tag list](https://e621.net/tag_alias/) and manually convert any tags for content you absolutely do not want to see.
+_Check your tags against the [e621 tag list](https://e621.net/tag_alias/) and manually convert any tags for content you absolutely do not want to see.
 Otherwise, it would be greatly appreciated that you test the automatic tag conversion and report any issues._

 ## [Optional] Modify the settings in the config file.